Table of Contents

 Find flexible work arrangements tools and resources to help you implement flexible working in your workplace, or read what employees already taking advantage of flexible work have to say!

-The Department of Housing and Public Works is piloting distributed work centres (DWC) in South East Queensland to enable flexible and modern work practices for Queensland Government employees.
+The Department of Housing and Public Works manages distributed work centres (DWC) in South East Queensland to enable flexible and modern work practices for Queensland Government employees.
 DWCs are located in key commuter corridors, allowing employees to work closer to home rather than travel to the Brisbane CBD.